‘No need to worry’: Shaq offers update after surgery

-(WJW) — Basketball legend Shaquille O’Neal on Sunday posted a photo of himself in a hospital bed on social media, worrying some fans.
+(WJW) — Basketball legend Shaquille O’Neal posted a photo of himself in a hospital bed on social media on Sunday, worrying some fans.

 “I’m always watching,” he posted on Twitter, telling his “NBA on TNT” cohosts Candace Parker and Ernie Johnson that he missed them.